Use Context Variables

 Once a built-in context variable is deemed established, which is typically after the event in which it was introduced is emitted, that variable becomes locked.
 There are exceptions to this rule, but by-in-large it holds.
 A variable that is locked can’t be replaced.
 Any attempt to do so results in an error.

-The built-in variables that are locked, and when they’re locked, are indicated on the Generator Events Reference page.
+The built-in variables that are locked, and when they’re locked, are indicated on the Generator Lifecycle Events Reference page.

 The reason built-in variables are locked is two fold.
 First, it signals when a variable should be replaced if it must be.
 Second, it allows the site generator and other extensions to store a local reference to that variable without having to worry about checking whether it was replaced.